tfulanchan/kau-docs/docs/486/ch7.md

 To solve this problem, Christensen introduced the 'circumstances' concept and offered a more reasonable way of segmenting the market.

-Customers ‘hire' products to do specific 'jobs,’ and managers must segment their markets to mirror the way their customers experience life.
+Customers ‘hire' products to do specific 'jobs', and managers must segment their markets to mirror the way their customers experience life.

 Successful products must target the circumstances customers find themselves in, rather than the customers themselves.